up9inc/mockintosh/Templating.md

 ### Faker

-_reference of available_
-Any of the engine variants provides access to [Faker](https://faker.readthedocs.io/en/master/providers.html) library for generating dynamic data.
+[Faker](https://faker.readthedocs.io/en/master/providers.html) library is provided for generating some dynamic data.
+It is available as `fake` object.
+Refer to the [official docs](https://faker.readthedocs.io/en/master/providers.html) for all capabilities.
+Below are some examples:

+- `fake.first_name`
+- `fake.last_name`

 ### Counters

-Named counters
+Named counters like `counter 'counterName'`

 ### Request Object